-A lot line adjustment shall be processed pursuant to is a discretionary action per the Subdivision Code and shall not require the approval of an area variance permit if the following both finding s below are is made:
+A lot line adjustment shall be processed pursuant to is a discretionary action per the Subdivision Code and shall not require the approval of an area Variance Permit if the following both finding s below are is made:

-- (1) Each building site is of sufficient area and width to comply with the area and width requirements for the zoning district in which it is located. - (1) The lot line adjustment is between two (2) single family residential properties with one (1) or both of them developed. - (2) The lot line adjustment would serve to achieve greater consistency with the applicable setback standards.
+- (a) Each building site is of sufficient area and width to comply with the area and width requirements for the zoning district in which it is located. - (1) The lot line adjustment is between two (2) single-family residential properties with one (1) or both of them developed. - (2) The lot line adjustment would serve to achieve greater consistency with the applicable setback standards. - (b) Any substandard lot that is part of a lot line adjustment may not decrease in area as a result of the lot line adjustment.